-US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen between January 2024 and January 2025, with a potential renewal as of March 2025.
+US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen between January 2024 and January 2025, with an intensified renewal from March to May 2025.
 The strikes were conducted both unilaterally and as joint strikes with the UK military, supported by several other countries.
 The overall rate of these strikes has been limited with spikes caused by retaliatory cycles of violence between the Houthis and Israel.
-These attacks have ceased since the announcement of the Houthi ceasefire on 19 January 2025.

 US-coordinated offensive military actions have been conducted under Operation Poseidon Archer.
-For political reasons, these had to be separate from the US-led Operation Prosperity Guardian which is merely aimed at protecting commercial shipping.
+For political reasons, these were separate from the US-led Operation Prosperity Guardian which is merely aimed at protecting commercial shipping.